Collocations Related to Work

 Flexible working hours

-Meaning: working timetable which allows you to start and finish your work when you want.
+Meaning: a working timetable that lets you start and finish your work when you want.

 - Patrick can help his wife with the children because of his flexible working hours.

-- The new law introduces the right of employees to flexible working hours.
+- The new law introduces the right to flexible working hours for employees.

 Hold down a job